colobot/colobot/README-DEV.txt

-  Other directories, not very important right now, include: src/doc               contains the Doxygen mainpage text; it will probably be removed to app/main.cpp or some other place soon src/metafile          a separate program - metafile editor? not sure about that
+  Other directories, not very important right now, include: src/doc               contains the Doxygen mainpage text; it will probably be removed to app/main.cpp or some other place soon src/metafile          a separate program for packing data files to .dat format

   The build system is as follows:
    /CMakeLists.txt - definition of project, build type setup, general compiler options and reference to src subdirectory